GenericMappingTools/gmt/doc/rst/source/grdvector.rst

 .. include:: explain_-B.rst_

 **-C**\ [*cptfile*]
     Use *cptfile* to assign colors based on vector length.
 Alternatively, supply the name of a GMT color master CPT [rainbow] and let **grdvector** automatically determine a 16-level continuous CPT from the grid's z-range.
+    Yet another option is to specify -Ccolor1,color2[,color3,...] to build a linear continuous cpt from those colors automatically.
+    In this case *color*\ **n** can be a r/g/b triplet, a color name, or an HTML hexadecimal color (e.g. #aabbcc ).

 **-G**\ *fill*
     Sets color or shade for vector interiors [Default is no fill].

 **-I**
     Only plot vectors at nodes every *x\_inc*, *y\_inc* apart (must be multiples of original grid spacing).
 Append **m** for arc minutes or